PhaserEditor2D/PhaserEditor/docs/assets-manager.rst

 Delete an asset
 ^^^^^^^^^^^^^^^

 To delete an asset entry right-click on it and select the ``Refactoring → Delete`` option.
 Please remember that an asset entry is just a definition, an entry, in the asset pack file.
-By deleting an asset entry you only are modifing the ``pack.json`` file, the real file, like an image, is not touched.
+By deleting an asset entry you only are modifying the ``pack.json`` file, the real file, like an image, is not touched.

 .. image:: images/DeleteAssetMenu.png
   :alt: Delete asset menu